Mitigating Domain Shift in Federated Learning via Intra- and Inter-Domain Prototypes: Introduction

-Building upon the issues identified in prior works, we rethink the concept of inter-domain prototypes on the server by proposing a prototype reweighting scheme.
-Specifically, on the server side, we first calculate the initial mean of prototypes from different clients within the same semantic class.
-Under domain skew conditions, the initial mean may be skewed toward the dominant domain due to the bias in client distribution across different domains.
+Building on the issues identified in prior works, we propose a prototype reweighting scheme to refine \emph{inter-domain prototypes} on the server.
+We first calculate the initial mean of prototypes from different clients within the same semantic class.
+However, domain variance may skew this mean toward the dominant domain due to client distribution bias.
 We assert that prototypes further from the initial mean need more weight than those closer to the mean.
 Therefore, reweighting scheme assigns more weights to a prototype as its distance from the mean increases.
-By doing so, we can obtain generalized prototypes that provide unbiased inter-domain knowledge for local training, consequently improving performance on challenging domains.
+By doing so, we can obtain generalized prototypes that provide inter-domain knowledge for local training, consequently improving performance on challenging domains.
 It is important to note that our generalized prototype construction maintains privacy through multiple averaging operations~\cite{tan2022fedproto}.
-In addition, we introduce the concept of \emph{intra-domain prototypes} for local clients, enriching the local feature diversity during training.
+In addition, to address the internal variations at the intra-domain level, we introduce the concept of \emph{intra-domain prototypes} for local clients, enriching the local feature diversity during training.
 Unlike local prototypes that are sent to the server, we define the intra-domain prototypes as being stored and utilized locally on the client side.
 Specifically, inspired by the MixUp augmentation~\cite{zhang2018mixup} technique, we create intra-domain prototypes with augmented prototypes for each client.
 By learning from augmented prototypes, local clients can extract more semantic information from their features, enhancing their generalization capability for subsequent prototype aggregation.
 To effectively handle domain shift in FL, it is essential to combine prototypes from both intra-domain and inter-domain perspectives.
 Intra-domain prototypes enhance the diversity within a single domain, improving local learning, while inter-domain prototypes facilitate knowledge transfer across multiple domains, enhancing global generalization.